List of Doom ports: Marine's Best Friend

+MBF21

+Modder's Best Friend (MBF21) is a specification based on Boom and MBF made in 2021, created to address bugs introduced in MBF and expand the engines capabilities while retaining the conservative vanilla feel of Boom/MBF.
+The name is not only a reference to the year in which it was developed, but also its compatibility level (complevel) for certain source ports that support it.

 PrBoom

 PrBoom is a Doom source port derived from Linux and Windows ports of Boom and MBF that includes an optional OpenGL renderer, as well as options allowing it to restore the behavior of earlier executables (such as Doom version 1.9, Boom, and MBF) in essential ways.
 A variation named PrBoom+ provides enhanced demo recording and viewing capabilities.
 PrBoom was used as the engine for id Software's official port for the iPhone, Doom Classic.
-The source port is packaged in the Ubuntu Software Center as well as Fedora's RPM software repository alongside Freedoom.
+The source port was packaged in the Ubuntu Software Center as well as Fedora's RPM software repository alongside Freedoom.
 PrBoom was last updated on November 9, 2008.

 Although PrBoom and PrBoom+ are simpler than some other Doom source ports, they are often preferred as staying relatively close to the behavior of the original games, and have good demo support.
 However, some of the bug fixes and behavior changes of other ports may unbalance how levels made for the original games play, giving players certain advantages or disadvantages.

+Doom Ray Traced

+On April 1, 2022, Doom Ray Traced was released; a PrBoom+ mod with ray-tracing and DLSS functionality.